Plan Verde

-Plan Verde (Spanish for "Green Plan", /es/) was a clandestine military operation developed by the armed forces of Peru during the internal conflict in Peru; it involved the control or censorship of media in the nation and the establishment of a neoliberal economy controlled by a military junta in Peru.
-Initially drafted in October 1989 in preparation for a coup d'état to overthrow President Alan García, the plan was substantively implemented after the victory of political outsider Alberto Fujimori in the 1990 Peruvian general election, and subsequent 1992 Peruvian self-coup d'état.
+Plan Verde (Spanish for "Green Plan", /es/) was a clandestine military operation developed by the armed forces of Peru during the internal conflict in Peru; it involved the control or censorship of media, the coerced sterilization of vulnerable populations and neoliberal economic reforms under the control of a military junta in Peru.
+Initially drafted in October 1989 in preparation for a coup d'état to overthrow President Alan García, large parts of the plan were implemented after the victory of political outsider Alberto Fujimori in the 1990 Peruvian general election and his established control following the 1992 Peruvian self-coup.
+Most notably, the Fujimori administration carried a campaign of sterilization affecting more than 300,000 people.

 Plan Verde was first leaked to the public by Peruvian magazine Oiga, shortly after the coup, with a small number of other media outlets also reporting access to the plan's documents.

-During this process, Vladimiro Montesinos, despite not being part of the group that created Plan Verde, took responsibility for keeping the plan alive in the face of adversity, updating it and adapting it to the interests of his presidential-military circle.
-He was in charge of extending the conspiracy beyond what its original plotters had envisaged.

 Background

 Under the military government of Juan Velasco Alvarado, Peru's debt increased greatly due to excessive borrowing and the 1970s energy crisis.
+In 1975, Francisco Morales Bermúdez led a military coup that overthrew President Velasco, with his military faction being supported by existing economic elites and holding conservative, neoliberal values.
+Fernando Belaúnde was elected president in 1980 and by the end of his administration in 1985, the majority of military officers were more conservative due to the increased polarization experienced between them and far-left guerrilla groups in the internal conflict in Peru.

-The economic policy of President Alan García distanced Peru from international markets further, resulting in lower foreign investment in the country.
+The economic policy of President Alan García distanced Peru from international markets further in the late 1980s, resulting in lower foreign investment in the country.
 Under García, Peru experienced hyperinflation and increased confrontations with the Maoist Shining Path terrorist group, leading the country towards high levels of instability.

 Planning

-The Peruvian armed forces grew frustrated with the inability of the García administration to handle the nation's crises and began to draft a plan to overthrow his government.
+The Peruvian armed forces grew frustrated with the inability of the García administration to handle the nation's crises, drafting a plan to overthrow his government and replaced it with an authoritarian government.
 According to Peruvian sociologist and political analyst Fernando Rospigliosi, Peru's business elites held relationships with the military planners, with Rospigliosi writing that businesses "probably provided the economic ideas which [the military] agreed with, the necessity of a liberal economic program as well as the installment of an authoritarian government which would impose order".
+Burt writes that the plan was created to "radically restructure state-society relations along neoliberal lines."

 Plan Verde consisted of three volumes of documents prepared by an influential sector of the Peruvian armed forces, with each volume being an update based on the conditions experienced in Peru at the time.